 Custodial accounts are flexible—you can give the gift of a down payment, or even a retirement nest egg to a child.

-With fractional shares, you can invest what you can afford.
+With fractional shares, you’ll be buying pieces of stock.
+So invest what you can afford.

-Custodial accounts are only offered through our Stash+ subscription plan.
+Custodial accounts are only offered through our Stash+ account.
 Once you join Stash+, we’ll help walk you through the process of setting up your custodial account(s).
-To prepare, you’ll need the following information for each child:

 Everything in Stash Growth.